 Sue is a practicing UKCP accredited psychotherapist based in Devon.
 She has a deep interest in issues of diversity, rank and power issues and how these manifest in the body as well as in the world and has worked in the Israeli/Palestinian conflict.
 She is committed to ecological and social change, developing new models for sustainability with local community groups and is trained in an earth-based dance movement practice.
 Her passion is for authenticity, in relationship to each other as well as in connection to the natural world.

 With a background in environmental education and conservation, and extensive experience designing and delivering the Eden Project's experiential learning programmes, Pam has a passion for helping people learn from nature.
-She loves to explore new, innovative approaches to teaching and learning, and believes that engaging the head and the heart is key to motivating people to embrace change – whatever their age or walk of life!
+Having worked with everyone from schoolchildren to CEOs, she loves to explore new, innovative approaches to teaching and learning, and believes that engaging the head and the heart is key to motivating people to embrace change – whatever their age or walk of life!

 With a background in risk and change management, June synthesises more than 25 years of operational and corporate experience within leading global organisations – and now currently at the Eden Project – with her work as counsellor, coach and catalyst for individual and social change.
 Her work with third sector organisations has included developing and piloting new community models for health and wellbeing, based on self-care, peer support and prevention with reference to new science and technology, as well as ancient wisdoms.
 June’s particular passions are developing resilience and resolving individual and collective trauma, promoting of personal and global peace.